 Muck: To fold without showing the cards; the pile of cards unused in a hand.

-Poker Terms Starting with N
+Poker Terms Starting with N-R

 Nuts: Best possible hand considering the cards dealt.
-See also: the nuts in poker.

 Open: First bet of a hand.